News

 • Bids-and-Tenders.jpg

-Sealed tenders, plainly marked as to contents, will be received by the Purchasing Manager/Deputy Treasurer, City of Pembroke, Operations Department, 460 River Road, Pembroke, Ontario K8A 1A1, until 2:00:59 PM, LOCAL TIME, WEDNESDAY, MARCH 25TH, 2026.
+Sealed tenders, plainly marked as to contents, will be received by the Purchasing Manager/Deputy Treasurer, City of Pembroke, Operations Department, 460 River Road, Pembroke, Ontario, K8A 1A1 until 2:00:59 PM, LOCAL TIME, THURSDAY MAY 14, 2026.

 Tenders will be opened in public and broadcast by way of a Microsoft Teams meeting.
 Unofficial bid results will be emailed to all those who submitted bids, shortly after tender closing.
 Language of tender submission is English.

-Complete tender documents may be obtained digitally from Jp2g Consultants Inc., on a payment of non-refundable cost of $25.00 per set by emailing their office as noted below, after 8:30 a.m. on Thursday March 5th, 2026.
-Cheques should be made payable to Jp2g Consultants Inc. and sent to their Pembroke office by mail.
-Upon receipt of payment, an email will be returned with the link and password where the documents, drawings and any future addenda may be retrieved.
+Complete tender documents may be obtained digitally from Ainley Group, on payment of a non-refundable cost of $25.00 per set, by emailing their office as noted below, after 8:30 a.m. on Thursday April 23, 2026.
+Cheques should be made payable to Ainley Group and sent to their Ottawa office by mail.
+Upon receipt of payment, an email will be provided with the link and password to where the documents, drawings and any future addenda may be retrieved.

 The successful Bidder will be required to file with the City of Pembroke the specified bonds and insurance within ten (10) days of being awarded the Contract.